CHINESE ART FOCUS

 QUALIFICATIONS

--Ph.D. in Chinese Art, Accredited Senior Appraisal in Asian Art & Appraisal Review
+-Ph.D. in Chinese Art, M.A. in Asian art

-Expert in Chinese art: Wei Yang holds a B.A.
-(1997) in art history and M.A. degree (1998) in Asian art from Smith College (Northampton, MA); earned a Ph.D.
-(2005) in Chinese art and Tibetan art from Northwestern University (Evanston, IL), with a focus on Chinese painting and calligraphy from the 10th to 19th centuries; possesses language skills in Chinese, Japanese and Tibetan; reads a range of Chinese classical scripts used in Chinese painting and calligraphy; and has conducted research on Chinese and Asian art in museums and field sites in China, Tibet, Korea, Mongolia, southeast Asia, central Asia, Europe, and North America
+Expert in Chinese art: Wei Yang holds a B.A. in art history (1997) and M.A. degree in Asian art (1998) from Smith College (Northampton, MA), a Ph.D. in Chinese art and Tibetan art (2005) from Northwestern University (Evanston, IL).
+Her graduate training focused on Chinese painting and calligraphy from the 10th to 15th centuries and Tibetan Buddhist painting.
+She possesses language skills in Chinese, Japanese and Tibetan, reads a range of Chinese classical scripts used in Chinese painting and calligraphy.
+She has conducted extensive research on Chinese and Asian art in museums and field sites in China, Tibet, Korea, Mongolia, southeast Asia, central Asia, Europe, and North America

-Certification in Art Appraisal: Wei Yang earned a certificate of Fine Art and Decorative Arts Appraisal from Pratt Institute (NY) in 2009, a designation of Accredited Senior Appraiser (ASA) in Asian Art in 2010 from American Society of Appraisers, a certificate in Chinese Painting Mounting and Restoration from the Mounting and Restoration Academy (Jinan, Shandong) in 2011, and a second designation as Accredited Senior Appraiser (ASA) in Appraisal Review and Management in personal property (ARM-PP) in 2017 from American Society of Appraisers
+Certification in Art Appraisal: To prepare herself for a successful appraiser career, after receiving her Ph.D. in Chinese art from Northwestern University, Dr. Yang earned a certificate of Fine Art and Decorative Arts Appraisal (2008) from Pratt Institute (NY), followed by a designation of Accredited Senior Appraiser (ASA) in Asian Art in 2010 from American Society of Appraisers, a certificate in Painting Mounting and Restoration from the Mounting and Restoration Academy (Jinan, Shandong) in 2011, and a second designation as Accredited Senior Appraiser (ASA) in Appraisal Review and Management in personal property (ARM) in 2017 from American Society of Appraisers.
+To sharpen her skills as an effective expert witness, Dr. Yang attended a few expert witness training classes and has read over 20 books on laws and litigation strategies.

 AUTHOR & EDUCATOR